oduameh/Hyper-docs/Webhooks.md

 }
 ```

-This event format ensures consistency and allows you to handle webhook notifications uniformly while easily extracting the relevant data specific to each event type from the `data` field.
+This format lets you handle every webhook uniformly while focusing on the event-specific details in `data`.

-Here is a complete example of a webhook notification event related to a connection flow state change (invitation generated):
+The following example shows a connection state change when an invitation is generated:

 ```json
 {